 Buildings- bigger ones, smaller ones, the ones with cement and brick, the ones with wood.
-The kutcha houses in the village, the pukka ones in cities, the resorts and the villas.
+The kutcha houses in the village, the pukka ones in cities, the resorts, and the villas.
 This is how architecture was defined for us when we knew only so much about it.
-Ted Mosby running around in a goofy manner to get his design approved or looking at the gargantuan CGI integrated buildings in everyday play stations.
+Ted Mosby running around in a goofy manner to get his design approved or looking at the gargantuan CGI-integrated buildings in everyday PlayStations.
 This was the beginning of architecture for us.
 We didn’t exactly know what it meant to understand architecture and its various forms.
 We thought that architecture was defined by two buildings that we come across in the streets or two houses that are located in our village.
 But in reality, this was not even the tip of the iceberg.
-When the inception of our course happened we were asked by our seniors what did architecture meant to us.
-And as usual, we gave the rainbow wrapped internet sprinkled answer which goes something like this: “beautiful buildings and their design” well I wouldn’t say that it is not correct however this definition would be like a bucket in the vast ocean that amasses architecture.
+When the inception of our course happened we were asked by our seniors what architecture meant to us.
+As usual, we gave the rainbow-wrapped internet-sprinkled answer which goes something like this: “Beautiful buildings and their design” Well I wouldn’t say that it is not correct however this definition would be like a bucket in the vast ocean that amasses architecture.

-So all the young students out there who are just about struggling to try to understand and define architecture in their way, relax, take a breath and think about the place that made you feel at home, that made you feel safe, the place that gave you the best years of your life.
+So all the young students out there who are just struggling to try to understand and define architecture in their own way, relax, take a breath, and think about the place that made you feel at home, that made you feel safe, the place that gave you the best years of your life.
 Maybe, then perhaps you could grasp the emotion of architecture.